 AT&T Inc. is the world’s largest telecom company, and it is the second-largest provider of mobile telephone services.
 It’s the largest provider of fixed telephone services in the U.S.

 The company was ranked as the world’s most significant media and entertainment company by revenue, in 2018.
 That’s due to its 2018 acquisition of Time Warner.
 Whether the mega-merger creates synergy and strengthens the company is yet to be determined.

-However, there are plenty of reasons to be optimistic AT&T if you’re a shareholder, as the company is set to make a push towards 5G technology.
+However, there are plenty of reasons to be optimistic about AT&T if you’re a shareholder, as the company is set to make a push toward 5G technology.

 Vodafone Group PLC (NASDAQ: VOD)

 Vodafone Group PLC is a telecommunications firm headquartered in Europe, but it has a substantial presence across the globe.
 It employs people from Europe, Africa, the Middle East, and the Asia Pacific.